 There's a consistent narrative in America that if you make enough money, financial concerns simply vanish.
-But in a time when we're seeing a modest increase in wages coupled with larger increases for necessary expenditures like housing1, higher education2, and healthcare3, for many people, their once-adequate salaries aren't allowing them to reach the financial milestones that previous generations could expect.
+But in a time when we're seeing a modest increase in wages coupled with larger increases for necessary expenditures like housing and higher education, for many people, their once-adequate salaries aren't allowing them to reach the financial milestones that previous generations could expect.

-When comparing levels of financial worries by income, you might be surprised to see that financial stress affects people of all incomes levels.
-People making the least are slightly more likely to experience financial stress, but those making between \$130,000-160,000 a year are actually the next highest in terms of how many people at those income levels are experiencing financial stress.
+When comparing levels of financial worries by income, you might be surprised to see two distinct peaks across the income spectrum.
+As you would expect, those making under \$25,000 a year have the highest levels of stress, as a cohort.
+But those making between \$130,000-160,000 a year are actually the next highest in terms of how many people at those income levels are experiencing financial stress.
+Even at the lowest point, 36% of those making between \$160,000-199,999 a year have money worries.